MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 A network must be able to synchronize all domains with AAD, which means . . .

-- There can only be one home network on the Office 365 tenant.
+- There can only be one home network on the Microsoft 365 tenant.
 - All domains on the tenant are associated with the Viva Engage network.
 - All domains on the Viva Engage network are associated with the tenant.

 All users must be in AAD, which means . . .

-- Office 365 Identity must be enforced in the home network.
+- Microsoft 365 Identity must be enforced in the home network.
 - No Network Level Guests in the network.
 - No Group Level Guests in the network because those users do not currently map to users in AAD.
 - No thread-level Guests.